libremfg/rhize-docs/content/deploy/restore/keycloak.md

     gzip -d keycloak-postgres-backup-YYYYMMDDTHHMMAA.sql
     ```

-1. Scale down the replicas of Keycloak to 0 to prevent new records from being created while the backup is restored.
+1. To prevent new records from being created while the backup is restored, scale down the Keycloak replicas to `0`.
 Keycloak will be unavailable after this command.

     ```bash
     kubectl scale statefulsets keycloak --replicas=0